top of page

 What Are the Steps in a CPS Case?

-If Child Protective Service determines there is enough evidence to support the allegations, they will proceed with a petition to remove the child from their home.
-Once the petition has been filed, a hearing will be scheduled to determine if the child should be removed from the home.
 If it is determined that removal is necessary for the safety of the child, CPS will work with relatives or foster parents to find an appropriate placement for them.
-Even if the Court permits the children’s removal from the family home, a parent can still regain custody of their child in later proceedings.
-Throughout this entire process, it is crucial that families have legal representation to ensure that their parental rights are protected and that they have someone fighting on their behalf.
-With our experience, we have guided families through these complex proceedings and helped them achieve the best possible outcome for themselves and their children.
+Throughout this entire process, it is crucial that families have legal representation to ensure their rights are protected and that they have someone fighting on their behalf.
+Our experienced lawyers can guide families through these complex proceedings and help them achieve the best possible outcome for themselves and their children.

 Why Should I Hire Your Firm for My CPS Case?

 Our law firm has extensive experience in dealing with Child Protective Services cases.
 CPS lawyers are well-versed in the legal procedures and requirements involved in CPS investigations, hearings, and court proceedings.
-We provide legal advice and help you understand your rights as a parent or guardian, guide you through the legal process, and provide you with effective representation.
+They can provide legal advice and help you understand your rights as a parent or guardian, guide you through the legal process, and provide you with effective representation.